Pumpkin (Nan Gua)

 Ethiopians chew pumpkin seeds as a natural laxative.

-In China the raw seeds are used medicinally to kill parasites, benefit pregnant women, prevent prostate disease, and protect the gums.
-The Chinese will mix walnuts, peanuts and pumpkin seeds to help heal malnutrition.
+In Traditional Chinese Medicine, the raw seeds are used medicinally to kill parasites, benefit pregnant women, prevent prostate disease, and protect the gums.
+The Chinese will mix walnuts, peanuts, and pumpkin seeds to help heal malnutrition.

-In China the pumpkin is a symbol of prosperity and fruitfulness.
-Enjoyed during the Chinese New Year celebrations it is symbol for health, happiness and prosperity.
+In China, the pumpkin is a symbol of prosperity and fruitfulness.
+Enjoyed during the Chinese New Year celebrations it is a symbol of health, happiness, and prosperity.

 Kill Intestinal Worms

 Native Americans called pumpkins “isquotom squash.”
 Squash is a Native American word.

 How to use Pumpkin (Nan Gua) and take FULL advantage of it's healing powers!

 Find out how to safely use this powerful herb and get specific recipes you can make use of immediately.
 Dive deep into Eastern and Western perspectives about HOW and WHY this herb works.
 Includes uses, benefits, essential oils, gardening tips, and much, much more.